FHantke/brave-browser-wiki/P3A.md

 3) I'm a first time Brave News user this week and, yes, I returned and used it again the following day
 4) I'm a first time Brave News user this week and, yes, I returned and used it again this week but not the following day

-### Q58: Did the participant in Group A click on "Try Brave Search" and did they switch their default engine to Brave Search?
+### Q58: Did the participant in Group A click on the promo and did they switch their default engine to Brave Search?
 _`Brave.Search.Promo.Button`_ **[D]**

 0) No, No